AOSC-Archive/aosc-wiki/users/system-administration/boot-loader/r-ef-ind.md

 > Note: Your kernel and initramfs need to reside on a file system which rEFInd can read.

-## Scripted installation
+# Configuration

 The rEFInd package includes the refind-install script to simplify the process of setting rEFInd as your default EFI boot entry.
 The script has several options for handling differing setups and UEFI implementations.
-See refind-install(8).
+See `refind-install(8)`.
 For many systems it should be sufficient to simply run:

 ```
 # refind-install